 Lumbar punctures and epidural catheterizations are common procedures.
 Failed procedures result in loss of diagnostic information or inadequate analgesia or anesthesia.
 With the available evidence, neither ultrasound nor the standard techniques have shown a significant effect in reducing the number of failed procedures to any significant extent.
-But ultrasound has been shown to reduce the risk of failed procedures in addition to reducing the risk of traumatic procedures and the number of needle insertions and reinsertions (Sahin et al 2014).
-The 4 p's (position, preparation, projection, and puncture) continue to remain the very essence of these procedures.
+But ultrasound has been shown to reduce the risk of failed procedures in addition to reducing the risk of traumatic procedures and the number of needle insertions and reinsertions.
+The 4 P's (position, preparation, projection, and puncture) continue to remain the very essence of these procedures.

 Historical note and terminology

 .
 Lumbar puncture is a relatively common procedure.
 Quincke performed the first lumbar puncture in 1891 to relieve increased intracranial pressure in children with tuberculous meningitis (Quincke 1909).
 Since then, lumbar punctures are used for diagnostic sampling of the cerebrospinal fluid to evaluate for suspected infections of the central nervous system, hemorrhage, neoplasm, or inflammatory disorders as well as for delivering therapeutic agents to the intrathecal space (Straus et al 2012).
 The performance of lumbar punctures and epidural catheterizations relies primarily on the palpation of anatomical landmarks, the angle of needle progression, and the distance from the skin to the target space; hence, the skill of the operator is a major influencing factor.
 It is expected of the operator to have a good knowledge of the local anatomy and the ability to visualize the same during the procedure.
 Though it is preferable to obtain a CSF specimen prior to antibiotic administration, under no circumstances should therapy be unduly delayed for the sake of a lumbar puncture in a patient with frank signs of meningitis or sepsis.